• Recipe Index

 To freeze, place the chicken pieces on the baking sheet and open-freeze in the freezer until they are well frozen.
 Once the chicken is frozen, transfer the pieces to a Ziploc bag and leave it in the freezer.

-To cook – place the frozen chicken pieces on a baking sheet in a preheated oven (200C / 400F) and bake for 15 minutes until the crumbs are golden and crispy.
+To cook - place the frozen chicken pieces on a baking sheet in a preheated oven (200C / 400F) and bake for 15 to 17 minutes until the crumbs are golden and crispy.
 Cut a piece of chicken in half and check that the chicken is not pink on the inside.
 If it is still pink allow it to cook for one or two minutes longer.

 Can I freeze the orange sauce?